 - Handheld ShortWave (HAM) radios (license required – requires studying)

 - ShortWave (HAM) base stations (and antennas).
 These require a license, antenna installation and are moderately complicated.
+Both are great, and the antennas are the key to their success.

 - Antennas for base station